RMerl/asuswrt-merlin/README-merlin.txt

            have been disabled.
   - FIXED: Very long SSIDs with special characters/spaces in them would be shown as "undefined" in the banner.
+  - FIXED: Curl would fail to access SSL sites due to lack of a CA bundle.

 376.49_5 (9-Jan-2015)